 In addition to Dawn I have studied yoga at the Salt Spring Centre of Yoga with Baba Hari Dass, with Mary Jo Fetterly, Jennifer Steed, David McAmmond and most extensively with Sandra Sammartino whose emphasis on the emotional body has been a huge influence in my life.

 Early in my university studies Dawn and Barry introduced me to the Enneagram which alongside yoga is one of the most profound and intricate models of spirituality I’ve come cross in all my explorations.
 I have studied it for years with Dawn and Barry and their teachers Carol Ann Walsh and David Gotch of Inscapes, located in Winnipeg.
 I have taught introductions to this system and it constantly informs my yoga practice and teaching as well as my interactions with psychotherapy clients.

 Besides these main influences I have spent much time studying a hodgepodge of other healing systems – Ayurveda at the Ayurvedic Institute in Seattle, Reiki, Body Talk and a host of approaches to psychotherapy.
+I have also studied ongoingly with Thomas Atum O’Kane – a Jungian analyst who facilitates workshops and trainings internationally.
 Every influence flows in and through each other and out of this flow I instinctually draw out the primary mechanisms of influence and principles or processes of action for each healing modality.
 At this point I am threading all that I have learned from others and my own inner world to offer practices that penetrate to the core of what I believe to be our biggest obstacle to spiritual realization: our understandable inability to stay present through the muck and wonder of our emotional worlds, long enough and intimately enough to pass through and sink into self, soul and Source.